Ballistic plate: Plastic

 Multi-layered sheets/plates of ultra-high-molecular-weight polyethylene (UHMWPE) can provide an added ballistic enhancement equal to or even greater than metal plates with less weight.
 With these, there is the cost of less trauma reduction and the improbable but possible risk of fracture.
-UHMWPE can be strewn into a thread when made, and woven into a fabric that competes in strength, flexibility, and weight to modern aramid fabrics, and is now a commonly used material in vests.
+UHMWPE can be strewn into a thread when made, and woven into a fabric that competes in strength, flexibility, and weight to modern aramid fabrics, and is now a commonly used material in vests, helmets, and rifle plates.
 UHMWPE however, does have weaknesses, most notably its vastly inferior heat and flame resistance due to being a thermoplastic with a low melting point (130 C).
 UHMWPE should not be exposed to temperatures above 100 C for prolonged periods of time.
 These composites also tend to bulge up quickly when shot as a result of the delamination.
+UHMWPE also has issues with resisting harder materials.
+Steel core ammunition has historically been very problematic for UHMWPE fibers used in body armor, until recent breakthroughs in compression and layering.

 Nanomaterials

 As a potential material for future ballistic plates and anti-ballistic fabrics, carbon nanotube and nanocomposite materials offer strength to weight ratios that are potentially superior to other materials.
-For further information on these materials as applied to ballistics, please visit the section on ballistic vest nanomaterials in ballistics.
+For further information on these materials as applied to ballistics, see the section on ballistic vest nanomaterials in ballistics.
 There are plates made of nanomaterials currently available in commercial products.